 Zeit für Zukunft – Mentoren für Kinder (time for future – mentors for children) finds mentors for children between 6 and 16 to help them developing their potential at school and generally in life.
 Boys get a male mentor, girls get a female mentor.
 The child and the mentor meet 2-4 times a month.
 You child should speak some German or English.

-• You can apply for parents money (Elterngeld) if you earn less money because you are looking after your child.
-You can apply at the Elterngeldstelle (office for parents money).
-You can find the competent office, which also offers advice, here: https://www.hamburg.de/behoerdenfinder/hamburg/11256284/ (Search term: “Elterngeld, Zuständigkeit”), type in your child’s address and then only the day of the month on which your child has been born.
+You can apply for parental allowance (Elterngeld) if you earn less money because you are looking after your child.
+Parental allowance (Elterngeld) can only be applied for up until your child’s second birthday.
+You can apply at the Elterngeldstelle (office for parental allowance).
+You can find the competent office, which also offers advice, here: https://www.hamburg.de/behoerdenfinder/suche/ (Search term: „Elterngeldstelle“, then enter your address.

 • Culture: theatre workshops